Revivals of revivals

 In the early 15th century in Florence, Italy an inscriptional letterform was developed in contrast to the existing Gothic and Romanesque forms that would lead to a revival of the classical Roman by the end of the century.
 By the end of the 14th century the early Renaissance scholars—Petrach and Niccoli—began looking back to Carolingian manuscript forms for inspiration as they transcribed classical texts.
-This work strongly influenced architects and sculptors of their time—namely Brunelleschi, Ghiberti, Alberti and della Robbia—who were themselves looking at ways to better aline with what they perceived as a humanistic antiquity.
+This work strongly influenced architects and sculptors of their time—namely Brunelleschi, Ghiberti, Alberti, and della Robbia—who were themselves looking at ways to better aline with what they perceived as a humanistic antiquity.

-Nicole Grey wrote the seminal text on the development of these letterforms in her 1960 essay “Sans serifs and other experimental inscribed lettering of the early Renaissance” first published in Motif 5 (London, 1960) and handsomely reproduced in 1997 by LetterPerfect (Paul Shaw and Garrett Boge) to promote The Florentine Set, their digital typographic revival of these letterforms.
+Nicolette Gray wrote the essential text on the development of these letterforms she referred to as the ‘Florentine Sans Serif’ in her 1960 essay “Sans serifs and other experimental inscribed lettering of the early Renaissance” first published in Motif 5 (London, 1960) and fetchingly reproduced in 1997 by LetterPerfect (Paul Shaw & Garrett Boge) to promote The Florentine Set, their digital typographic revival of these letterforms.

 The Florentine series

-The Type Heritage Project indicates that the Binner Engraving Company based in Milwaukee and Chicago, developed a hand rendered all caps face they used for their marketing material sometime around 1894, but not used after 1897.
+The Type Heritage Project indicates that the Binner Engraving Company based in Milwaukee and Chicago, developed a hand-rendered all-caps face they used for their marketing material sometime around 1894, but not used after 1897.
 It is unclear if Ipsen had any involvement in developing this version of the face, but at the very least, it seems highly plausible, and rather likely, that ATF based their own cut of Florentine off of Binner Engraving’s lettering.

 Though having very little resemblance to the turn of the century revivals of the Florentine San Serif, fifty years later Hermann Zapf would use the original floor tomb inscriptions to great success as the basis for his Optima series in the 1950s.